Code of Vengeance

 Code of Vengeance is the umbrella title for a series of American television programs, produced by Universal Television, that aired on NBC in 1985 and 1986.
 Charles Taylor stars as David Dalton, a Vietnam veteran who has become a drifter, travelling across the United States in a camper van with only his dog for company.
 Dalton gets involved in the personal lives of the people he meets and uses his fighting skills to help them win justice.

-The Dalton character was created for All That Glitters, the backdoor pilot aired as a second-season episode of Knight Rider in 1984.
+The Dalton character was created for Mouth of the Snake, the backdoor pilot aired as a second-season episode of Knight Rider in 1984.
 The character, originally a suave government agent, was retooled as a lone drifter for a new pilot, which aired as the television movie Code of Vengeance, to surprise ratings success in June 1985.
 A subsequent series, to be called Dalton, was ordered by NBC for midseason, then production was cancelled after just four episodes were completed.
 These aired in the summer of 1986 as a television movie titled Dalton: Code of Vengeance II and as a part of a fill-in series called Dalton's Code of Vengeance.